The LDBC Social Network Benchmark: Query Description Format

 \section{Query Description Format}

-Queries are described in natural language using a well-defined structure that consists of three sections: \textit{description}, a concise textual description of the query; \textit{parameters}, a list of input parameters and their types; and \textit{results}, a list of expected results and their types.
-The syntax used in \textit{parameters} and \textit{results} sections is as follows:
+Queries are described in natural language using a well-defined structure that consists of three sections: \textit{description}, a concise textual description of the query, \textit{parameters}, a list of input parameters and their types; \textit{results}, a list of expected results and their types.
+Additionally, queries returning multiple results specify \emph{sorting criteria} and a \emph{limit} (to return top-$k$ results).
+For strings, the sorting criteria should be interpreted as a binary comparison of the strings. \footnote{\texttt{C} or \texttt{POSIX} collation in PostgreSQL, see \url{https://www.postgresql.org/docs/13/locale.html}} \footnote{\texttt{BINARY} collation in DuckDB, see \url{https://duckdb.org/docs/sql/expressions/collations}}